ytti/oxidized/README.md

 A node can be moved to head-of-queue via the REST API `GET/POST /node/next/[NODE]`.

 In the default configuration this node will be processed when the next job worker becomes available, it could take some time if existing backups are in progress.
-To execute moved jobs immediately a new job be added:
+To execute moved jobs immediately a new job can be added:

 ```
 next_adds_job: true